 Later on, someone figured out that the main food component of the people living there was this bitter herb resembling large parsley or celery (Ashitaba).
 They ate it raw, boiled in soups, and brewed plenty of Asitaba tea since it was one of a few edible greens growing in abundance there.

-Ashitaba was already well-known in the East by that time.
+Ashitaba plants and their health benefits were already well-known in the East by that time.
 Its name can be translated as “Tomorrow’s Leaf” because of the ability of the plant to grow new leaves in a matter of a few days (4-5 in real life).
 Its healing properties were described in several Chinese books, including the one by Dr. Lee which was translated into many languages.
 In 1606, the book was brought to Japan and was presented by Razan Hayashi to the Shogun.

-What are the main health benefits of this Ashitaba plant?
+What are the main health benefits of Ashitaba plants?

 Visceral fat reduction.